-At PearYoga we teach a Hatha style yoga based on the Iyengar tradition with foundation in healthy alignment.
-Classes are based on teaching basic yoga postures (asana) and breathing and relaxation practices and include strengthening, lengthening (stretching), and balancing.
+At PearYoga we teach a Alignment-based, Hatha style yoga with foundation in safe practice and healthy alignment.
+Classes teach basic yoga postures (asana) and breathing and relaxation practices.
+Asana practice includes strengthening, lengthening (stretching), and balancing.
 Classes are challenging yet slower paced, utilizing a wide variety of props to help facilitate access for all bodies.

 The word "yoga" is multivalent, meaning, it has lots of meanings.
 Which meaning is relevant is determined by context.
 The most common meaning is generally understood to mean the integration (yoking) of the embodied self, the spirit or soul, with the supreme Self.
 Often missed is that yoga also means "method" or "technique".
 And so, appropriately enough, this one word "yoga" combines both the practice of "union" with the means to achieve this goal.
 The first concrete use of the word to mean "spiritual practice" dates to around the 5th century BCE.

 In the West we often think of yoga as meaning postures According to the Yoga Sutra of Pantajali, compiled around 200-400 CE, there are eight limbs (Ashta-anga) of yoga: Yamas (moral imperatives), Niyamas (habits, behaviors, observances), Asanas (physical postures), Pranayamas (regulation of the breath), Pratyahara (retraction of the senses from the exterior world), Dharana (concentration of the mind on a single point), Dhyana (contemplation, reflection), and Samadhi (meditation, oneness).
 Notice that only one limb has to do with physical postures.
 Another way to look at "yoga" is that doing anything mindfully - moving, breathing, thinking, feeling - is yoga.